docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc jfr weblogic servlet][eclipse-jmc-jfr-weblogic-servlet]

-Let’s take a look at everything that was going on during that request.
+Let's take a look at everything that was going on during that request.
 Select the longest lasting viewPatients servlet, and select the ECID (Execution Context ID) in the Properties view.
 An ECID is an identifier which follows a request through the system across process and thread boundaries.
 A little bit like an Open Tracing Span